 I had never met Sidney Lumet before he contacted me about replacing the score to this film.
-Sidney felt for some reason that the original score (which I haven't heard) wasn't working and that the music needed to tell the audience more about the characters.
+Sidney felt that the original score (which I haven't heard) wasn't working and that the music needed to tell the audience more about the characters.
 I took this advice seriously because Lumet does not slather on the underscore like most American directors.
 Indeed, as he reminded me, many of his best films have no score, like "Network" and "Dog Day Afternoon".
 In this case the film is a family melodrama wrapped in a crime drama.

 Cleaving to the idea of melodrama, the score is not shy about playing the plot as the characters quickly become slaves to its events.
 I almost always prefer to underplay a film rather than overplay (viz "No Country For Old Men" with no perceptible score), but in this case Sidney felt we should not be shy about the "melodrama" and so the score sounds a bit overwrought at first - at least to me.
 The theme which opens the film in the manner of a "crime drama" comes eventually to play the recriminations of the family.
 Another theme plays Andy (Philip Seymour Hoffman's character), who in many ways is the driving force behind the implosion of this family, and as such I wanted the audience to sympathize with him.
 The ride they take with him will be all the more appalling if we feel for him.
 And the awful ride is what the film is all about.